Home

 • "for with the heart man believeth unto righteousness, and with the mouth confession is made unto Salvation."

-We confess Christ as the only Saviour, believe in our hearts that Jesus Christ is our Lord and 'personal' Saviour, and we lay all our burdens down at the throne of Grace.
-When we let Christ carry them, it is a confession that we understand that we are unable to.
-And God (who cannot lie) is faithful to forgive us all our sins, for these are His faithful promises.
-When we come to the Lord in humbleness of spirit, casting off the pride of this life, the Lord will abundantly pardon all that ask of Him.
+When we confess and believe in our hearts that Jesus Christ is our Lord and personal Savior, we lay all our burdens down at the throne of Grace.
+When we let Christ carry them, it is a testimony to our faith in understanding that we are unable to.
+God (who cannot lie) is faithful to forgive us all our sins, for these are His faithful promises.
+When we come to the Lord in humbleness of spirit, casting off the pride of this life, the Lord will abundantly pardon.
 Pride comes before a fall, but the humble (Proverbs 16:18) of spirit is near unto God.

 Psalms 69:32